Michael Søgaard

-Michael Skals Søgaard (born 4 February 1969) is a badminton player from Denmark.
+Michael Søgaard (born 4 February 1969) is a Danish badminton player.

 Career

 Søgaard made his debut at the national team in 1992.
 Since then he has won many tournaments for Denmark.
 Played for the Kastrup-Magleby BK, he has won ten National Championships titles, three bronze medals at the World Championships, and won the mixed doubles title at the World Grand Prix Finals.

 Summer Olympics

 He played badminton at the 1996 Summer Olympics in men's doubles and mixed doubles.
 In men's doubles, Søgaard and his partner Henrik Svarrer were defeated in the round of 16 by Ricky Subagja and Rexy Mainaky of Indonesia 15-10, 15-7.
 He also competed in mixed doubles with partner Rikke Olsen.
 They were defeated in quarterfinals by Chen Xingdong and Peng Xingyong of China 15-10, 6-15, 18-15.

 He also competed in badminton at the 2000 Summer Olympics in men's doubles and mixed doubles.
 In men's doubles, Søgaard and his partner Jim Laugesen were defeated in the round of 16 by Tony Gunawan and Candra Wijaya of Indonesia 15-9, 15-7.
 He also competed in mixed doubles with partner Rikke Olsen.
 They reached the semifinals and they were defeated by Zhang Jun and Gao Ling of China 10-15, 15-6, 17-16.
 They also lost the bronze medal match against Simon Archer and Joanne Goode of Great Britain 15-4, 12-15, 17-14.